Zane competed at Rio 2016 in the 10,000m but Tokyo 2020 will be his Olympic debut in the marathon.

-Zane has become one of the most versatile distance runners New Zealand has produced, ranked the fourth fastest New Zealander on the all-time list for 1500m, Mile, 3000m, the third fastest over 5000m, the fastest over 10,000m and the quickest ever over the half marathon.
+One of the most versatile distance runners New Zealand has produced, he is ranked the fourth-fastest New Zealander on the all-time list for 1500m, mile and 3000m, the third-fastest over 5000m, the fastest over 10,000m and the quickest ever over the half marathon.

-His first New Zealand appearance was at the 2011 World Cross Country Championships and he has represented New Zealand at the 2017 and 2013 World Championships, the 2014 World Indoor Championships and the Glasgow Commonwealth Games as well as the 2016 Rio Olympic Games.
+His first New Zealand appearance was at the 2011 World Cross Country Championships and he has represented New Zealand at the 2013 and 2017 World Championships, the 2014 World Indoor Championships and the Glasgow Commonwealth Games, as well as Rio 2016.

 Zane and his twin brother Jake left New Zealand as 17-year-olds to live and train in Africa, spending time in both Ethiopia and Kenya.